dsfsi/za-bank-risk/README.md

     │       │     ├── Bank
     │       │     └── Insurer
-    │       └── Other                         <- Other risk-related reports downloaded from internet websites ├── .gitignore
+    │       └── Other                         <- Other risk-related reports downloaded from internet websites ├── notebooks                             <- Python code
+    │   ├── colab                             <- Code for Google Colaboratory and cloud runtime │   └── jupyter                           <- Code for Python 3 and local runtime e.g. using Jupyter or JupyterLab ├── .gitignore
     ├── LICENSE
     └── README.md